tourad009/tourad009/README.md

 - 👋 Hi, I’m @tourad009
 - 👀 I’m interested in AI, Web Dev, games, animes, music...
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning C, Python

 <!---
 tourad009/tourad009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.